What is tenant insurance

 FAQs

 Q: Is tenant insurance required for every individual renting a property?
 A: Tenant insurance is not legally required, but it is strongly advised for all renters, whether in a house or an apartment.
-It provides coverage for personal property loss, theft, or damage and offers liability protection in case someone is injured on the rental property.
+However, your landlord can stipulate in your lease agreement that you are required to obtain a policy.
+Be sure to ask the landlord whose name of the occupants renting is legally required to be on the policy.

 Q: What are the primary protections included in tenant insurance?
 A: Tenant insurance typically includes three key types of coverage: personal liability insurance, which protects you in case you’re held responsible for injury or property damage; additional living expenses, which covers costs if your rental becomes uninhabitable; and contents coverage, which insures your personal belongings against loss or damage.